 - experiment with new provision, which might include after school and holiday clubs for children, new activities, e.g. quad biking, and courses not normally associated with outdoor pursuits, such as dog training or martial arts

 - bid for funding from government bodies, especially for privately run centres

 - generate income by hiring out facilities for other types of activity, e.g. music groups, study groups, retreats, conferences and activities such as yoga or tai chi

-- liaise with national parks, organisations such as the National Trust, national governing bodies, etc.
+- liaise with national parks, organisations such as the National Trust and national governing bodies.

 - Many people start work as a seasonal instructor at an outdoor centre or on an activity holiday.
 Starting salaries for instructors are around £10,000 per annum, rising to £18,000 with experience.
 Salaries for apprentice instructors, and those working in roles that include board and accommodation, are at the lower end of the pay scale.